ntdll0/HiddenVNC/README.md

 ![image](https://github.com/ntdll0/HiddenVNC/assets/164230949/91a010f0-6e45-4c81-8c7d-28e197b532be)

 ## What is HVNC?
-HVNC, standing for "Hidden Virtual Network Computing" is a technique deployed allowing hidden stealthy remote control with an experience similar to classic old fashioned remote desktop.
+HVNC, which stands for "Hidden Virtual Network Computing" is a technique allowing stealthy remote control with an experience similar old fashioned remote desktop.
 The main difference here is, that everything is on (for user invisible) virtual desktop.
-Creating a virtual desktop is part of a feature that dates back to the days of windows XP, when it was first added.
+Creating a virtual desktop is part of old feature that dates back to the days of windows XP.

 ![image](https://github.com/ntdll0/HiddenVNC/assets/164230949/a55c0af4-333b-4f04-b047-3a95c536f420)

-A classic VNC usually interacts with remote client simply by emulating mouse clicks on a specific coordinates.
+A classic VNC usually interacts with remote client simply by emulating mouse clicks on some specific coordinates.
-However given the fact that the desktop is not set as active one in the time we are working with it, we are unable to use classic approach as normal VNC's use.
+However, given the fact that the desktop is not set as active one in the time we are working with it, we are unable to use classic approach as VNC's use.
-Because of that, things are gonna get here a bit more complicated.
+Because of that, things are gonna get a bit more complicated.
-Crafting a fully fledged proof of concept requires us to write our own window manager, enumerate windows belonging to our virtual desktop an manually paint each one on a bitmap by their Z order.
+Crafting a fully fledged poc requires us to write our own window manager, enumerate windows on our virtual desktop an manually paint each one on a bitmap by their Z order.
-In order to emulate a mouse click, we have to use functions such as SendMessage or PostMessage, manually compute relative coordinates and find a window which lies on coordinates of the click.
+For mouse emulation, we have to use functions such as SendMessage or PostMessage, manually compute relative coordinates and find a window which lies on coordinates of the click.

 ## Here, I provide a list of commonly used WINAPI functions and their use in our implementation: